bcanfield/nexquik/README.md

 ## Usage
 All you need to get started is:
-- A Next.js project (using app directory)
 - A Prisma Schema
+- A Next.js project
+    - Using App Directory
+    - In your next config, you will need to enable server actions since they are still in Alpha
+    ```
+        experimental: {
+          appDir: true,
+          serverActions: true,
+        }
+    ```

 Nexquik supports the following parameters: